shreyasachardotcom/website/src/pages/doer/index.md

                 <p class="heading__color f6-m">Illustrations</p>
           </div>
 <div class="pr">
-The animated versions of these SVGs can be viewed on the <a href="https://www.getdoer.com" target="_blank">website</a>.
+The animated versions of these SVGs can be viewed on the <a href="https://www.getdoer.com" rel="noopener" target="_blank">website</a>.

 ![Illustrations](./illustrations.png)